 3. What Makes UA’s Innovation Strategy Different

-Under Armour is not just adding features—it engineers systems.
+Under Armour doesn’t just add features—it engineers systems.

-💬 Most brands buy fabrics.
-UA helps invent them.
+Most brands buy fabrics.
+UA helps create them.

 4. Comparison: Basic Fabrics vs UA-Level Performance Fabrics